*Updated: August 27, 2019*

-Most of an online casino’s marketing budget goes to attracting new players, so once someone enters their virtual doors it is extremely important to keep them happy.
-It costs far less to retain a customer than it does to find a new one and one of the best ways to keep players happy is to give them incentives for each new deposit that they make.
-This incentive is known in the industry as the “Reload Bonus” and the only constant thing about them is that they’re always changing from place to place.
+The majority of an operator’s advertising budget goes to attracting new players, so once someone enters their virtual doors it is extremely important to keep them satisfied.
+It costs far less to retain a customer than it does to find a new one and the single best way to keep people happy is to incentivize each deposit.
+This is known in the industry as the Reload Bonus and the only constant thing about them is that they’re always changing from place to place.